muratk5n/thirdwave/en/tweets/2012/week32.md

 monopolistic behaviour and should be investigated under Antitrust Law.
 The situation is no different than Microsoft favoring its own browser on its own OS, screwing Netscape in the process, or working shoddy deals with OEM's to push others out of the game.
-It is exactly
+It is exactly, the, same, thing.
-- the - same - thing.
 Facebook needs to draw a clear line between its platform, and its products which might compete with other products developed by people outside their company.